terra-money/docs/docs/develop/how-to/integrate-wallet-provider.md

 ## 3. Putting `useWallet` to work

-Now that `App.js` is exposed to the `WalletProvider` we can start putting our imports to work.
+Now that `App.js` is has inherited the context of `WalletProvider` we can start putting our imports to work.
 The `useWallet` hook gives us a bunch of functionality.

-First, let's use it to connect our terra station extension to our web browser.
-Create a new file in the `components` directory with the following.
+Let's use it to connect our terra station extension to our web browser.
+Create a new file in the `components` directory called `Connect.js`.

 ```js
 import { useWallet, WalletStatus } from '@terra-money/wallet-provider';